ManishMittal/dynamic-select-box/README.md

 #Dynamic Select Box
-Select Box with multiple or single select functionality for Dynamic Framework.
+Select Box with multiple or single select functionality for Ionic Framework.

 ## Features
 * Open Select Box in modal.